maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 {{< lead >}}
 *Written and Directed by Connor Chute*
 {{< /lead >}}
+## Spring Cling
+Spring Cling was Connor's self-defined university capstone (He did not study film!).
+Written and directed all in the final six months of university, it took the following two years to edit.
+The feature-length film follows Becca, a soon-to-be college graduate, navigating important decisions in her future career and love life.

 ## Fanta Clown
 Fanta Clown was Jordan's 22nd birthday video.
 From idea to upload in less than 8 hours, there are compromises on quality though none on humor.
 It was produced soley by Connor and Rebecca Ristow.
 {{< youtube cZMT6IiURb0>}}

 ## John's 50th Birthday Video
 John's 50th Birthday Video was written and directed by Jordan Madaus, his first experience in having final cut priviledge a film.
 Filmed and edited by Connor Chute, the duo created the film while the rest of the typical crew was in quarantine with Covid-19.
-The film was created to celebrate the 50th birthday oh John Madaus, his father, in an improvised Avengers: Endgame parody.
+The film was created to celebrate the 50th birthday of John Madaus, his father, in an improvised Avengers: Endgame parody.
 {{< youtube C0t2rnFYZTo>}}

 ## Bad to Bratwurst